 Berggren Recital Hall: located in Johnson Fine Arts Center

-Beulah Williams Library or Williams Library: both are acceptable; home to the Chinese Cultural Center and the Round Room
+Beulah Williams Library or Williams Library: both are acceptable; location of the Round Room

 Einstein Bros.
 Bagels – located in the NSU Student Center (Einstein Bros.
 Bagels includes the period in its registered trademarked symbol, even though the logo doesn’t have it: https://www.einsteinbros.com/about.
 That means it should include the period in the written form.)